-Oh yes, they were always in and out.
-Tommy Steele was a sixteen year old at the time, and he was in and out of the studio.
+They were always in and out.
+Tommy Steele was a sixteen-year-old at the time, and he was in and out of the studio.
 I can’t remember what he was making.
-We had, like, front offices, we were in front offices, and all the studio stages were behind us.
-Sort of like big warehouses, full of lighting.
+We had, like, front offices; we were in front offices, and all the studio stages were behind us – sort of like big warehouses, full of lighting.
 Everyone was walking around in costume for whatever they were doing.
-But once I’d seen all these stages I sort of thought ‘That’s not really what I want to be doing in this front office' and so I somehow met somebody in the studio called Frank who was such a lovely guy, he was a producer, and he worked for a smaller company within … this was over about – I think I'd been in publicity a year, I don't know.
+But once I’d seen all these stages I sort of thought ‘That’s not really what I want to be doing in this front office.’

-Absolutely, absolutely.
-When you see the credits come through, you see, I think ‘oh I knew him!' especially on the old films you see now you know, in the afternoons or on the film channels on the television that are on.
-I think ‘oh goodness me’ or ‘he’s been gone a long while!' (laughs).
-Yes, you know, it’s sort of in the blood because my mum worked in the industry as dressmaker, and my sister worked in the industry and my godson now works in the industry.
-So we’ve all done it all our lives, so we’re quite well known in the film industry (laughs).
+When you see the credits come through, you see, I think ‘oh, I knew him,’ especially on the old films you see now, you know, in the afternoons or on the film channels on the television that are on.
+I think ‘oh goodness me’ or ‘he’s been gone a long while!’
+Yes, you know, it’s sort of in the blood, because my mum worked in the industry as a dressmaker, and my sister worked in the industry, and my godson now works in the industry.
+So, we’ve all done it all our lives, so we’re quite well known in the film industry!

 The doctor’s surgery, laughter and sadness

-Yes, I was very used to meeting people I had no problem with that.
-I learned that you don't say to a patient when you come in ‘how are you?' because they'll tell you (laughs) and you don't really want to know.
-When they say ‘Oh I'm good thank you' and you say ‘well what are you doing here then?!'.
-No, I worked there for a while with a lady doctor which was very unusual then.
+I worked there for a while with a lady doctor, which was very unusual then.
 There weren’t many lady doctors around.
-And I got on very friendly terms with the hospital staff; I managed to get easily on good first name terms with them, which always jumped your patients through if you needed to.
-And I used to take dictation, they didn’t have dictaphones in those days, you used to take shorthand dictation.
-I can remember one day, and I still go red to this day thinking, I had to type this letter, I typed what I thought they’d said.
-And what they had said was that somebody was having a baby and were referring her to the hospital and they said this ‘elderly primip' which is primigravida, and I put ‘elderly primate’, and I could hear them hooting with laughter upstairs.
-I never heard such laughter, and she even remembers now, she says, we still chuckle over your ‘elderly primate' (laughs).
+And I got on very friendly terms with the hospital staff; I managed to get easily on good first-name terms with them, which always jumped your patients through if you needed to.
+And I used to take dictation – they didn’t have dictaphones in those days, you used to take shorthand dictation.
+I can remember one day – and I still go red to this day – I had to type this letter.
+I typed what I thought they’d said, and what they had said was that somebody was having a baby and were referring her to the hospital, and they said this ‘elderly primip’, which is primigravida, and I put ‘elderly primate’, and I could hear them hooting with laughter upstairs.
+I never heard such laughter, and she even remembers now, she says, ‘we still chuckle over your “elderly primate!”’.

 Off to Nigeria, but don’t take your emeralds